Statistical hypothesis test: Practical example

 The former report is adequate, the latter gives a more detailed explanation of the data and the reason why the suitcase is being checked.

-Not rejecting the null hypothesis does not mean the null hypothesis is "accepted" (see the Interpretation section).
+Not rejecting the null hypothesis does not mean the null hypothesis is "accepted" per se (though Neyman and Pearson used that word in their original writings; see the Interpretation section).

 The processes described here are perfectly adequate for computation.
 They seriously neglect the design of experiments considerations.

 It is particularly critical that appropriate sample sizes be estimated before conducting the experiment.

 The phrase "test of significance" was coined by statistician Ronald Fisher.

 Interpretation

+When the null hypothesis is true and statistical assumptions are met, the probability that the p-value will be less than or equal to the significance level $\alpha$ is at most $\alpha$.
+This ensures that the hypothesis test maintains its specified false positive rate (provided that statistical assumptions are met).

-The p-value is the probability that a given result (or a more significant result) would occur under the null hypothesis.
-At a significance level of 0.05, a fair coin would be expected to (incorrectly) reject the null hypothesis (that it is fair) in about 1 out of every 20 tests.
+The p-value is the probability that a test statistic which is at least as extreme as the one obtained would occur under the null hypothesis.
+At a significance level of 0.05, a fair coin would be expected to (incorrectly) reject the null hypothesis (that it is fair) in 1 out of 20 tests on average.
 The p-value does not provide the probability that either the null hypothesis or its opposite is correct (a common source of confusion).

 If the p-value is less than the chosen significance threshold (equivalently, if the observed test statistic is in the critical region), then we say the null hypothesis is rejected at the chosen level of significance.
-If the p-value is not less than the chosen significance threshold (equivalently, if the observed test statistic is outside the critical region), then the null hypothesis is not rejected.
+If the p-value is not less than the chosen significance threshold (equivalently, if the observed test statistic is outside the critical region), then the null hypothesis is not rejected at the chosen level of significance.

-In the Lady tasting tea example (below), Fisher required the Lady to properly categorize all of the cups of tea to justify the conclusion that the result was unlikely to result from chance.
+In the "lady tasting tea" example (below), Fisher required the lady to properly categorize all of the cups of tea to justify the conclusion that the result was unlikely to result from chance.
 His test revealed that if the lady was effectively guessing at random (the null hypothesis), there was a 1.4% chance that the observed results (perfectly ordered tea) would occur.

-Rejecting the hypothesis that a large paw print originated from a bear does not immediately prove the existence of Bigfoot.
-Hypothesis testing emphasizes the rejection, which is based on a probability, rather than the acceptance.

-"The probability of rejecting the null hypothesis is a function of five factors: whether the test is one- or two-tailed, the level of significance, the standard deviation, the amount of deviation from the null hypothesis, and the number of observations."